Suebi: The Germanic campaigns of Augustus

 After Caesar's conquest, Rome controlled Gaul west of the Rhine.
 Shortly before 29 BC, the Suebi crossed the Rhine, and were defeated by the Roman governor in Gaul, Gaius Carrinas.
 Along with the young Octavian Caesar (the future Augustus), Carrinas celebrated a triumph in 29 BC.
 Shortly afterwards, captured Suebians fought as gladiators against captured Dacians at Rome.

-In 9 BC, the Suebi - again referring to a single people - were defeated by Drusus the Elder, who had already defeated several other peoples including the Marcomanni.
+In 9 BC, the Suebi - again referring to as a single people - were defeated by Drusus the Elder, who had already defeated several other peoples including the Marcomanni.
 Florus reported that the Cherusci, Suebi and Sicambri formed an alliance marked by the crucifixion of twenty Roman centurions.
 Drusus defeated them with great difficulty, and then confiscated their plunder and sold them into slavery so that "there was such peace in Germany that the inhabitants seemed changed", "the very climate milder and softer than it used to be".
 Suetonius reported that the Suebi and Sugambri "were taken into Gaul and settled in lands near the Rhine" while other Germani were pushed "to the farther side of the river Albis" (Elbe).
 Elsewhere Suetonius mentioned that in Germania the future emperor Tiberius settled 40,000 prisoners of war.
 Possibly these were settled near the bank of the Rhine.

 Orosius claimed that the Marcomanni were nearly wiped out after their defeat during this campaign.
 In the Res Gestae Divi Augusti which celebrates the reign of Augustus, it is boasted that among the many kings who took refuge with Augustus as royal suppliants, there was one "of the Marcomanni of the Suebi".
 The name of this king is no longer legible on the Monumentum Ancyranum, but it ended with "-rus".

 After these major defeats, the Marcomanni and many Suebi came under the leadership of King Maroboduus, a member of the Marcomanni royal family who had grown up in Rome.
 Tacitus also calls him a king of the Suebi.
-Strabo described how he led his people and others into the Hercynian forest and established his royal capital at Buiaimon (somewhere in or near Bohemia, which still carries the name).
+Strabo described how he led his people and others into the Hercynian Forest and established his royal capital at Buiaimon (somewhere in or near Bohemia, which still carries the name).
 He noted that Suebi lived both in the forest, and outside of it.
 Velleius Paterculus described Boiohaemum, where Maroboduus and the Marcomanni lived, as "plains surrounded by the Hercynian forest", and he said this was the only part of Germania which the Romans did not control in the period before the Roman defeat at the Battle of the Teutoburg Forest in 9 AD.